 These documents are created cooperatively between the minister and the chair, each document's purpose is to provide an understanding of the role of the public agency within the government structure, and to outline the goals and performance expectations of the minister.
 It also outlines the role of the minister and, where applicable, department designates.
 The document provides an opportunity for ministers and chairs to develop communication channels, express concerns and share successes.

 Mandate and Roles Documents will vary among public agencies.
-In the checklist provided below are the minimum requirements under the APAGA, the requirements from the Public Agencies Governance Framework and items recognized as good governance practices that have been included in the sample documents that are provided elsewhere on this website.
+In the checklist provided below are the minimum requirements under the APAGA as well as items recognized as good governance practices that have been included in the sample documents that are provided elsewhere on this website.

 For ease of reference, the checklist uses the same section headings that are found in the sample documents for different classifications of public agencies.